mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 A [Scale Invariant Feature Transform (SIFT)](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform) find local maximum using difference of gaussians in space and scale:

 - convolve image with DoG mask and repeat for different resolutions (create Laplacian image pyramid)
-- detect maxima and minima of difference of Guassian across scale space, keep points with high contrast, keep points with high structure (Harris corner detector but ratio of trace and determinant of Hessian matrix) $$\frac{\textrm{tr}(H)^{2}}{\det(H)} < \frac{(r + 1)^{2}}{r}$$ where $r$ is usually about 10
+- detect maxima and minima of difference of Gaussian across scale space, keep points with high contrast, keep points with high structure (Harris corner detector but ratio of trace and determinant of Hessian matrix) $$\frac{\textrm{tr}(H)^{2}}{\det(H)} < \frac{(r + 1)^{2}}{r}$$ where $r$ is usually about 10

 The descriptor can be found using this method:

 1. calculate magnitude and orientation of intensity gradient at all pixels around interest point (using Gaussian smoothed image at scale where interest point is found, approximate using pixel differences) $$\textrm{magnitude} = \sqrt{\left( I_{x_{1}} - I_{x_{2}} \right)^{2} + \left( I_{y_{1}} - I_{y_{2}} \right)^{2}}$$ $$\textrm{orientation} = \arctan \left(\frac{I_{y_{1}} - I_{y_{2}}}{I_{x_{1}} - I_{x_{2}}} \right)$$
 2. create histogram of all orientations around the interest point
-	- each sample is weighted by gradient magnitude and Gaussian centres on interest point
+	- each sample is weighted by gradient magnitude and Gaussian centers on interest point
 	- find dominant orientation (peak in histogram) and rotate dominant orientation up
 3. create separate histograms for all orientations in sub-windows
-	- for example, a 4x4 matrix in 8 orientations gives a 128 element vector (intensity gradient orientations around interest point), where each sample added to each histogram is weighted by gradient magnitude and Gaussian centered on intrest point, and normalised to unit length
+	- for example, a 4x4 matrix in 8 orientations gives a 128-element vector (intensity gradient orientations around interest point), where each sample added to each histogram is weighted by gradient magnitude and Gaussian centered on interest point, and normalized to unit length

 ### <a name="6.3" class="anchor"></a> [6.3 Matching](#6.3)